 The following protocol is recommended for the identification of influenza field strains by HAI.
-The procedure is written assuming the use of 96 well microplates.
-V-shaped 96 well microtiter plates are used with avian, guinea pig, or human type O RBCs.
+The procedure is written assuming the use of 96-well microplates.
+V-shaped 96-well microtiter plates are used with avian, guinea pig, or human type O RBCs.
 U-shaped microtiter plates may be used with guinea pig or human type "O" RBCs.
-The wells of the microplate are designated A-H on the 3 inch (8 cm) side and 1-12 on the 5 inch (12 cm) side, so that well #1 is designated as A1 (Figure 1).
-Basically, the HAI test procedure involves the (1) treatment of sera for removal of nonspecific inhibitors, (2) adsorption of the sera for the removal of nonspecific agglutinins, (3) HA titration of control reference antigens and field strains, (4) preparation of standardized antigen dilution containing the proper units, and finally (5) the HAI test for identification of field strains.
+The wells of the microplate are designated A-H on the 3 inch (8cm) side and 1-12 on the 5 inch (12cm) side, so that well #1 is designated as A1 (Figure 1).
+The HAI test procedure involves the treatment of sera for removal of nonspecific inhibitors, adsorption of the sera for the removal of nonspecific agglutinins, HA titration of control reference antigens and field strains, preparation of standardized antigen, and the addition of standardized antigen to diluted sera for characterization of field strains.
 The HAI test can also be used for serologic diagnosis or surveys for the detection and quantification of specific antibodies in human and animal sera.